 People steep Janakpur in history and mythology, believing it to be the birthplace of Sita and the site of her marriage to Rama.

-Visitors can explore the ancient ponds, sacred sites, and vibrant bazaars that reflect the city’s rich cultural heritage.
+Moreover, visitors can explore the ancient ponds, sacred sites, and vibrant bazaars that reflect the city’s rich cultural heritage.

 A visit to the Janaki Temple offers a spiritual journey and a chance to admire the architectural beauty and immerse oneself in the cultural traditions of Nepal.